What Disappears: The Xactimate Project Tree

 A Faster Path to Clarity

 The insurance claims process works best when all parties are working from the same clear picture of the loss.
 Disputes slow things down.
 Missed items slow things down.
-Hours spent manually reconstructing scope from a flat PDF slows things down.
+Hours spent manually reconstructing scope from a flat PDF slow things down.

 The project tree doesn't resolve disputes.
 It removes the conditions that make them likely.